timbeissinger/ComplexSelection/README.md

 ***Analyze50.html:*** HTML-readable code
 ***Map50.Rmd:*** Code to do seleciton mapping in 50-QTL simulation
 ***Map50.html:*** HTML-readable code
+***Analyze50_L44.Rmd:*** Code to tune LD threshold for determining M_eff.
+Code determines mean LD decay over a specific distance (Specified in the 44th line of the QMSim LD output file for the 50-QTL simulation)and calculate the false positive rate.
+This example script was repeatedly run for lines 44-58 and used to create raw data for generating the M_eff supplemental figure in the manuscript.

 ***qtl_100.prm:*** 100-QTL simulation parameter file
 ***run_100.sh:*** 100-QTL simulation submission script for OpenLava cluster